magomimmo/modern-cljs/doc/tutorial-16.md

 First, we added the `[com.keminglabs/cljx "0.2.2"]` to the `:plugins` section.

-Then, in the `:cljsx` task configuration we decided to save the `cljx` generated code for CLJ and CLJS respectively under the `target/test/clj` and `target/test/cljs` directory.
+Then, in the `:cljx` task configuration we decided to save the `cljx` generated code for CLJ and CLJS respectively under the `target/test/clj` and `target/test/cljs` directory.